refinery-labs/refinery/customer-docs/refinery/docs/tutorials/api-endpoints/index.md

-# Creating an API Endpoint With Refinery
+# Creating a Highly Scalable API Endpoint

 This tutorial will guide you through creating a scalable web API Endpoint in Refinery.
 It will cover topics like getting HTTP parameters, headers, and other data about a web request to your newly-created endpoint.